About

-What is The Coast?
+What is the Coast?

 Of course, few Coastal people know this.
 They just know the forest is full of älves and spriggans, and their cobbler is small and covered in hair.